raspberrypilearning/retraining-model/en/step_4.md

 ```
 --- /task ---

 Now you need to put your layers together with the original model you imported.
-This is done by using the `Sequential` function, because you are assembling them in the sequence you that you pass them to the function, from bottom to top.
+This is done by using the `Sequential` function, because you are assembling them in the sequence you pass them to the function, from bottom to top.

 --- task ---